M20190649/GrabAI/2_eda/README.md

 The cluster ids for the locations, for each clustering schemes, are recorded in cluster_df.csv.
 These can be used as additional features, or used to aggregate the dataset to generate aggregated features.

+### Total demand vs location image
+### Cluster images

+# Graph EDA

 Input: training.csv
-Output: cluster_df.csv

-# Graph EDA
+No output files.

-We plotted the demand vs time per location, which gave us quite a few insights:
+We plotted the demand vs time per location, which gave us quite a few insights based on time series analysis:

 1. We can separate the locations into 3 zones, illustrated in the image below:
 	a.
 Locations that are only missing a few values in the whole time period (e.g. 10 or so)